 Durga Puja is one of the most awaited Hindu festivals.
-Hence, we have brought you each and every detail, you need to know about Durga Puja in 2016.
+Hence, we have brought you each and every detail, you need to know about Durga Puja.

 Durga Puja calls for the personification of Goddess Durga when she visits us for a period of five holy days.
 Durga Puja is the festival of joy and it turns into a carnival in West Bengal.
 Durga Puja, also known as Sharadotsav, is performed during the season of Autumn.

 Durga Puja is celebrated in vivid forms in different parts of the country, but West Bengal remains the hub for Durga Puja celebration.
-Let’s know more about Durga Puja before we proceed to worship Goddess Durga in 2016.
+Let’s know more about Durga Puja before we proceed to worship Goddess Durga.

 Mahalaya heralds the coming of Goddess Durga on earth.
 On the day of Mahalaya, Goddess Durga is invited to transcend on earth.
 The festival of Durga Puja starts from Shashthi or the sixth day of the month of Ashvin.
 It ends with the immersion of Durga idols or Visarjan on Vijayadashami.